 When it comes to dental bridges there are quite a few different types from which you can choose depending on the condition of your gum and teeth and the location of your missing tooth (or teeth).

-- Maryland Bridges: Also known as resin-bonded bridges, these bridges are used when the missing teeth can be found at the front of the mouth.
+- Maryland Dental Bridges: Also known as resin-bonded bridges, these dental bridges are used when the missing teeth can be found at the front of the mouth.
 Here artificial teeth is fused to the back of your mouth using a porcelain or metal framework that bonds your existing teeth with a metal or porcelain wing.

-- Cantilever Bridges: Much like a traditional bridge, cantilever bridges are used when there is only one adjacent teeth to the missing tooth (teeth) – on one side – with the other side completely empty.
+- Cantilever Dental Bridges: Much like a traditional bridge, cantilever dental bridges are used when there is only one adjacent teeth to the missing tooth (teeth) – on one side – with the other side completely empty.
 This procedure anchors the crown over that one available natural teeth.

-- Implant Bridges: In a procedure that is quite similar to Maryland bridges, an implant bridge is used when there are no healthy teeth to support a bridge.
+- Implant Dental Bridges: In a procedure that is quite similar to Maryland dental bridges, an implant bridge is used when there are no healthy teeth to support a bridge.
 In this case, the individual will first receive dental implants which will anchor the incoming bridge.

-How a Dental Bridge is Fixed
+How Dental Bridges are Fixed

 After The Dental Bridge Is In Place

 Dental bridges are not the most expensive solution to your missing teeth problems, but they might still be considered costly by some.
 A dental bridge restores your ability to eat and speak properly.
 A typical dental bridge can last anywhere from 5 to 15 years, depending on how well cared for it is.
-You want to brush and floss your dental bridge daily, as you would your natural teeth to prevent gum diseases or decay.
+You want to brush and floss your dental bridges daily, as you would your natural teeth to prevent gum diseases or decay.
 Be sure to speak with your dentist on the best care procedure for your new teeth.